tetloose/tetloose-wp/Docs/Development/ts.md

 Reference the style names in your markup `data-styles="class-name"`, add **.class-name {background-color: hotpink}** to `./component-name.module.scss`.

-The cssModule function will loop though and apply the css module class's to any element with this data-attribute.
+The **cssModule** function will loop though and apply the css module class name to any element with this data-attribute.

 Webpack will auto generate a TypeScript Definition file for each class name added. `component-name.module.scss.d.ts`.

-To use the application variables, mixins, colours, fonts and typography you must include `@import 'path-to/settings';` within `component-name.module.scss`.
+To use application variables, mixins, colors, fonts and typography you must include `@import 'path-to/settings';` within `component-name.module.scss`.

 See [SCSS-MODULES >>](scss-modules.md).